-We have developed a gender diversity service in consultation with experts in this field and our service is integrated with the public health system - you may have been recommended us by your GP, or you can request a referral from your GP to access this service.
+We have developed a gender affirming service in consultation with experts in this field and our service is integrated with the public health system - you may have been recommended us by your GP, or you can request a referral from your GP to access this service.

 In recognition of the fact gender diverse clients often have financial hardship then we are happy to offer fully subsidised appointments (with funding coming from our social enterprise the Physio Spot).
 In order to access the fully subsidised appointment you must get a GP referral.
 If you are happy to self fund, you do not require a GP referral to receive treatment.